Rotatable Antenna Aided Mixed Near-Field and Far-Field Communications in the Upper Mid-Band: Interference Analysis and Joint Optimization: Analysis of Array Rotation on System Performance

 \section{Analysis of Array Rotation on System Performance}

 In this section, we analytically characterize the effect of RAs on the rate performance of mixed-field communications.
-To gain useful insights, we begin by considering a special case where all subarrays share the same rotation angle, referred to as array rotation.
+To gain useful insights, we begin by considering a special case where all subarrays share the same rotation angle, referred to as \emph{array rotation}.
 For notational simplicity, we omit the subarray index $q$.
-Accordingly, we rewrite \eqref{Eq:sum-rate} as \eqref{Eq:sum-rate_SP} at the bottom of the next page.
-From \eqref{Eq:sum-rate_SP}, it is clear that the system sum-rate is significantly affected by two types of interference: \emph{near-field inter-user interference}, denoted by $| \mathbf{b}^H(\theta_k,r_k,\phi)\mathbf{b}(\theta_i,r_i,\phi)|^2$, and \emph{mixed-field interference} from the far-field users to near-field users, denoted by $|\mathbf{b}^H(\theta_k,r_k,\phi)\mathbf{a}(\psi_m,\phi)|^2$.
-Moreover, the analytical impact of array rotation on the system performance is intricately linked to these two types of interference.
+Accordingly, we rewrite \eqref{Eq:sum-rate} as \eqref{Eq:sum-rate_SP} at the bottom of this page.
+From \eqref{Eq:sum-rate_SP}, it is clear that the system sum-rate is significantly affected by two types of interference: \emph{near-field inter-user interference}, represented by $| \mathbf{b}^H(\theta_k,r_k,\phi)\mathbf{b}(\theta_i,r_i,\phi)|^2$, and \emph{mixed-field interference} from the far-field users to near-field users, represented by $|\mathbf{b}^H(\theta_k,r_k,\phi)\mathbf{a}(\psi_m,\phi)|^2$.
+Moreover, the analytical impact of array rotation on system performance is intricately linked to these two types of interference.
 Therefore, we proceed by closely examining the influence of array rotation on each interference term in detail.
-To clearly characterize the effects of the rotation angle $\phi$ on these interference terms, we introduce the following definitions.
+To characterize the effects of the rotation angle $\phi\in[\phi_{\rm min},\phi_{\rm max}]$ on these interference terms, we introduce the following definitions.

-\begin{definition} \emph{ The \emph{rotation-aware} normalized near-field inter-user interference between any near-field users $k$ and $i$, $\forall{k,i\in\mathcal{K}}$ is defined as: } \end{definition} \begin{definition} \emph{ The \emph{rotation-aware} normalized mixed-field inter-user interference between the far-field user $m\in\mathcal{M}$ and near-field user $k\in \mathcal{K}$ is defined as: } \end{definition} Moreover, it follows directly from \eqref{Eq:sum-rate_SP} that the sum-rate is a monotonically decreasing function of both $\rho_{\rm NN}(\cdot)$ and $\rho_{\rm NF}(\cdot)$.
+\begin{definition} \emph{ The \emph{rotation-dependent} normalized near-field inter-user interference between any near-field users $k$ and $i$, $\forall{k,i\in\mathcal{K}}$ is defined as: } \end{definition} \begin{definition} \emph{ The \emph{rotation-dependent} normalized mixed-field inter-user interference between the far-field user $m\in\mathcal{M}$ and near-field user $k\in \mathcal{K}$ is defined as: } \end{definition} Moreover, it follows directly from \eqref{Eq:sum-rate_SP} that the sum-rate is a monotonically decreasing function of both $\rho_{\rm NN}(\cdot)$ and $\rho_{\rm NF}(\cdot)$.
 Mathematically, these interference terms are explicitly given in \eqref{Eq:NN_inter} and \eqref{Eq:NF_inter}, as shown at the top of the next page.
 These expressions, however, are complex and difficult to analyze directly.
-To address this, we obtain their closed-form expressions by using the Fresnel integrals, as presented below.
+To address this, we obtain closed-form expressions by using the Fresnel integrals, as presented below.